huyunf/github_personal_site/content/blog/blog_11_13_2017_2/blog_11132017_SecondTest.md

 Title: Pelican Blog with Pic and Pdf
 Date: 2017-11-13 13:56
-Category: tech
+Category: Technology
-Tags: pelican, web, publishing
+Tags: pelican, web
 Slug: pelican_blog_with_picuture_and_file
-Summary: Second Blog with image & file test

 Here is the flow chart of H264:
 ![Photo]({attach}/blog/blog_11_13_2017_2/h264_flow.png)